zaytsevandrii/zaytsevandrii/README.md

 I am a Front end developer
 -------------------

 I love coding.
-I like working at a fast pace to meet tight deadlines and I am also an enthusiastic team player ready to contribute to company's success.
+I like working at a fast pace to meet tight deadlines and I am also an enthusiastic team player ready to contribute to the company's success.

 * 🌍  I'm based in Manchester
 * 🖥️  See my portfolio at [https://zaytsevandrii.portfolio](http://zaytsevandrii.github.io/portfolio/)